soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 ## Determining if a user deleted email items

+Starting in January 2019, Microsoft is turning on mailbox audit logging by default for all Office 365 and Microsoft organizations.
+This means that certain actions performed by mailbox owners are automatically logged, and the corresponding mailbox audit records will be available when you search for them in the mailbox audit log.
+Before mailbox auditing was turned on by default, you had to manually enable it for every user mailbox in your organization.

-Before audit log records about deleted email items are saved to the Office 365 audit log, mailbox auditing has to be enabled for each user mailbox in your organization.
-Additionally, the SoftDelete and HardDelete mailbox actions have to be enabled for auditing.
-For instructions, see [Enable mailbox auditing in Office 365](enable-mailbox-auditing.md).
-If mailbox auditing is already enabled for users, use the following steps to search the audit log for events related to deleted email items.
+The mailbox actions logged by default include the SoftDelete and HardDelete mailbox actions performed by mailbox owners.
+This means you can use the use the following steps to search the audit log for events related to deleted email items.
+For for more information about mailbox auditing on by default, see [Manage mailbox auditing](enable-mailbox-auditing.md).

 Here's how to configure an audit log search query for this scenario: